 - As the disease progresses even further it will eventually eat away at the skin or membrane of the fins and tail, leaving only the fin rays exposed as all of the fin membrane is rotted away.

-- There are also secondary infections that may occur afterwards.
+- There are also secondary infections that may occur afterward.
 Many people note that their fish seem to be covered in some kind of white fuzzy substance.

 Fin Rot Treatment, Which is The Best?

-There are several different fin rot treatments but we personally feel these 3 are some of the best options.
+There are several different fin rot treatments but we personally feel these 3 are some of the best fin rot treatment options.

 1. API Melafix Antibacterial Fish Remedy